was nominated for Best Picture in 1936 and 1968, and the musical

-West Side Story won the award in 1961.
+West Side Story, which was loosely based on Shakespeare's play, won the award in 1961.

 Film versions of A Midsummer Night's Dream (1935), Henry V (1946), and Julius